 SPARC (Specialized Activities and Recreation) Summer Sports Camp – This one-week older kids-to-adult-day camp will take place August 7-11, 2017.
 Campers experience a natural camp setting and participate in basketball, softball, soccer, weight training, volleyball, bocce ball and Frisbee target golf skills events.

 Volunteers are needed for craft helpers, 1:1 support and activity leaders!
 Students and caregivers needing community hours will receive a certificate.

 Annual Conference – Keynote speaker, informative workshops, vendors and more.
-In 2017, the event will take place Friday, October 27 at Centralia College.
-This year’s theme is “Planning for Lifelong Success.
+In 2017, the event took place Friday, October 27 at Centralia College.
+The theme was “Planning for Lifelong Success.
 See more details.

 SMART – (School Medical Autism Review Team) The School Medical Autism Review Team engages school and medical professionals in a team setting to review a child’s needs and to ensure appropriate services that can support their success in school and life.
 SMART is a local center of excellence and provides diagnosis locally.

 These tools were developed and piloted by members of the Lewis County Autism Coalition.